-Our primary sources of liquidity currently consist of cash generated from our operating activities, existing cash balances, and our existing revolving credit facility and third party guarantees of obligations under the Cash Flow Swap.
+Our primary sources of liquidity currently consist of cash generated from our operating activities, existing cash and cash equivalent balances, our existing revolving credit facility and third party guarantees of obligations under the Cash Flow Swap.
 Our ability to generate sufficient cash flows from our operating activities will continue to be primarily dependent on producing or purchasing, and selling, sufficient quantities of refined products at margins sufficient to cover fixed and variable expenses.

-As of June 30, 2008, total outstanding debt under our credit facility was \$508.3 million, which includes \$21.5 million from our revolving credit facility.
-As of August 11, 2008, total outstanding debt under our credit facility was \$485.5 million, which was all term debt.
-As of June 30, 2008, we had cash, cash equivalents and short-term investments of \$20.6 million and up to \$91.1 million available under our revolving credit facility.
-As of August 11, 2008, we had cash, cash equivalents and short-term investments of \$44.5 million and up to \$112.6 million available under our revolving credit facility.
+As of September 30, 2008, total outstanding debt under our credit facility was \$485.5 million.
+There was no balance outstanding under our revolving credit facility.
+As of November 6, 2008, total outstanding debt under our credit facility was \$484.3 million, which was all term debt.
+As of September 30, 2008, we had cash, cash equivalents and short-term investments of \$59.9 million and up to \$115.1 million available under our revolving credit facility.
+As of November 6, 2008, we had cash, cash equivalents and short-term investments of \$54.3 million and up to \$115.1 million available under our revolving credit facility.
 In the current crude oil price environment, working capital is subject to substantial variability from week-to-week and month-to-month.
-The payable to swap counterparty included in the consolidated balance sheet at June 30, 2008 was approximately \$418.3 million, and the current portion included an increase of \$109.2 million from December 31, 2007, resulting in an equal reduction in our working capital for the same period.
+The payable to swap counterparty included in the consolidated balance sheet at September 30, 2008 was approximately \$264.5 million, and the current portion included a decrease of \$25.8 million from December 31, 2007, resulting in an equal increase in our working capital for the same period.

 On June 30, 2007, our refinery and the nitrogen fertilizer plant were severely flooded and forced to conduct emergency shutdowns and evacuate.
-See Note 9, "Flood, Crude Oil Discharge and Insurance Related Matters."
-Our liquidity was significantly negatively impacted as a result of the reduction in cash provided by operations due to our temporary cessation of operations and the additional expenditures associated with the flood and crude oil discharge.
+See Note 10, "Flood, Crude Oil Discharge and Insurance Related Matters," Our liquidity was significantly negatively impacted as a result of the reduction in cash provided by operations due to our temporary cessation of operations and the additional expenditures associated with the flood and crude oil discharge.
 In order to provide immediate and future liquidity, on August 23, 2007 we deferred payments of \$123.7 million which were due to J. Aron under the terms of the Cash Flow Swap.
-We entered into a letter agreement with J. Aron on July 29, 2008 to defer to December 15, 2008 the payment of \$87.5 million of the \$123.7 million plus accrued interest (\$6.7 million as of August 1, 2008) we owe.
-The remaining \$36.2 million plus accrued interest will be due on August 31, 2008 (or earlier at the company's option).
-If we consummate our proposed convertible debt offering before December 15, 2008, the \$87.5 million deferral will automatically extend to July 31, 2009.
-See "- Payment Deferrals Related to Cash Flow Swap" for additional information about the payment deferral.
-These deferrals are supported by third-party guarantees.
-We paid J. Aron \$52.4 million on July 8, 2008 for crude oil we settled with respect to the quarter ending June 30, 2008.
+We entered into a letter agreement with J. Aron on July 29, 2008 to defer to December 15, 2008 the payment of \$87.5 million of the \$123.7 million plus accrued interest.
+On August 29, 2008 we paid \$36.2 of the remaining balance to J. Aron, as well as \$7.1 million in accrued interest.